ahw/superflash.cards/README.md

 # Features
 ## :bar_chart: Reads card info from a Google doc
-All of your flash cards are stored in a public Google Doc spreadsheet, which means you can create/edit/re-arrange/remove them at will and just reload the superflash.cards/?id=xyz page to see your changes.
+All of your flash cards are stored in a public Google Doc spreadsheet, which you can edit at will and simply reload your https://superflash.cards/?id=xyz page to pick up the changes.
 The spreadsheet format is simple.
 Three columns: **deck name**, **question text**, and **answer text** (in that order).

 ## :airplane: Works offline
 Works offline!
 Use it on a plane, or a train!
-You *do* need to be online for the very first visit in order to load the app itself along with all the flash card data from your Google doc, but subsequent visits will not require network access.
+You just need to be online for the very first visit in order to load the app itself along with all the flash card data from your Google doc, but subsequent visits will not require network access.
-If you update the Google doc containing your cards, you *will* need network access to retrieve these latest edits.
-If you remain offline, your card data remains whatever version was last fetched while online.
+(Though if you update your cards in Google Docs you need to be online to fetch those changes.)

 ## :white_check_mark: Remembers your progress
 Information about which cards have been answered correctly and incorrectly is maintained in local storage in your browser, which means it's preserved across page reloads within that same browser.
-(Keep in mind that any time you switch to a different device,  from a phone to a laptop, you are implicitly switching browsers and will *not* see your progress synchronized between those browsers.)

 ## :pencil2: Markdown support
 Text in the **question** and **answer** columns of your flash card spreadsheet is parsed as Markdown, which means you can type \*italic\* and it will come out *italic*, \*\*bold\*\* and it will come out **bold**.
-See https://en.wikipedia.org/wiki/Markdown if for some reason you don't already know about Markdown.
+See https://en.wikipedia.org/wiki/Markdown to learn more about what's available in Markdown.
+Keep reading for info on handling newlines.

 ## :heavy_division_sign: AsciiMath support
 Use AsciiMath notation between two `%` signs and it will render as a